mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 ![](/images/Why_does_boundary_testing_work/IMG_0202.jpg#inTextImage)

 Finally we have all the tests ok.
-It was clear to see that this technique did in fact get to the point were it was relevant to test.
+It was clear to see that this technique did in fact get to the point where it was relevant to test.
 At first, we had the tests finding an error that we had on the definition of the limits.
 This was caused by a simple error in the implementation, mistaking `>` with `>=`.
-This, which seems like a detail, can change your product's behaviour drastically.
+This, which seems like a small detail, can change your product's behaviour drastically.
 After that, we were able to identify that our product was always offering gifts.
-The implementation had not taken into account that there were 2 "hidden" ranges, the ones with no gifts to offer.
+The implementation had not taken into account that there were two "hidden" ranges, the ones with no gifts to offer.

 Just for fun, we can change the implementation with the same conditions that we did on the cherry-pick example and see the impact of our tests.